lsst/partition/docs/duplication.md

 storage (if available), but then indexing and duplication performance is not likely to scale well with node count.

-Both `qserv-htm-index` and `qserv-duplicate` have been designed with such scenarios in mind, and can be run in distributed fashion.
+Both `sph-htm-index` and `sph-duplicate` have been designed with such scenarios in mind, and can be run in distributed fashion.
 Here’s how.

 Distributed Indexing